amunamun07/minor_project_4/README.md

 # Minor_Project_4

-The objective for this project is to derive similarity score using but hugging face(Sentence transformer / RoBERTa) models and numerical representation(tfidf).
+The objective for this project is to derive similarity score using hugging face models and numerical representation.
+In this project, we have used Sentence Transformer, Roberta and tfidf.

 ### Code Structure
 ```